Weak topological phases in the presence of interactions: Classifying invertible phases

 Suppose $\SH_i$ with either $i = 1$ or $i = 2$ models the spectrum of interacting fermionic SPTs, and let $\tau$ denote the twist of supercohomology over $B\Z_2$ corresponding to Altland-Zirnbauer class DIII.
 Then compatibility of the free-to-interacting maps with compactification means that the following diagram must commute:

-For both $\SH_1$ and $\SH_2$, the classification of interacting class DIII phases in (spacetime) dimension $0$ is $\Z_2$: see, e.g., Wang-Gu~\cite[\S VII.E.2.d]{Wang_Super}.\footnote{As remarked above, this version of supercohomology is not the same as $\SH_1$ or $\SH_2$, but all three agree in dimension $0$.} And the free-to-interacting map in dimension $0$ in class DIII is well-known to be nonzero: see~\cite[\S 9.3.1]{freed_reflection_2021} and the references therein.
+For both $\SH_1$ and $\SH_2$, the classification of interacting class DIII phases in (spacetime) dimension $0$ is $\Z_2$: see, e.g., Wang-Gu~\cite[\S VII.E.2.d]{Wang_Super}.
+And the free-to-interacting map in dimension $0$ in class DIII is well-known to be nonzero: see~\cite[\S 9.3.1]{freed_reflection_2021} and the references therein.
 But this is not compatible with the compactification map $\KO^4\to\KO^0$ being an isomorphism and the compactification map on supercohomology vanishing. \end{proof} We model interacting phases in class DIII with Anderson-dualized \pinp bordism; therefore in (spacetime) dimension $4$ we have $\Z_{16}$~\cite[\S 2]{Gia73}, in dimension $0$ we have $\Z_2$ (\textit{ibid.}), and the free-to-interacting maps in these dimensions are surjective~\cite[Corollary 9.83]{freed_reflection_2021}.
 Therefore we learn that compactifying on K3 is the unique surjective map $\Z_{16}\to\Z_2$, which is dual to the fact that the K3 surface represents $8\in\Omega_4^{\Pin^+}\cong\Z_{16}$~\cite[Lemma 5.3]{KT90}.